EconomyLens.com

 Related

 “As a Government, we hear you,” Finance Minister Simon Harris said at a news conference.
 “We have acted and we are taking further action today,” he added.
-The cuts announced include a 10-cent reduction per litre on both diesel and petrol — and a planned increase on carbon tax will be postponed from May until the Budget in October.
+The cuts announced include a 10-cent reduction per liter on both diesel and petrol, and a planned increase on carbon tax will be postponed from May until the Budget in October.

-Last week’s protests grew from slow-moving convoys on motorways and restricted access to Dublin’s busiest streets, to a part blockade of Ireland’s only oil refinery and restricted access to at least two other fuel depots.
-Some protests were still ongoing for the sixth day Sunday.
+Last week’s protests grew from slow-moving convoys on motorways and restricted access to Dublin’s busiest streets, to a partial blockade of Ireland’s only oil refinery and restricted access to at least two other fuel depots.
+Some protests were still ongoing for a sixth day on Sunday.
 Earlier, the government had urged the public not to panic-buy as pumps at many fuel stations ran dry.

 Police on Saturday, with the support of the armed forces, deployed public order units to clear the blockade at Whitegate Refinery in southern Ireland.
 Irish police chief Justin Kelly said the action was taken as a last resort.
 He condemned the refinery blockade as “illegal activity” by people determined to “hold the country to ransom.”
 The blockading of “critical national infrastructure” had “resulted in fuel shortages that are directly impacting on emergency services such as hospitals, the ambulance service, and the fire service,” he said.